airtap/airtap/doc/travis-ci.md

 ### Done

-Make sure to `git add .zuul.yml .travis.yml package.json`, commit and push your repo.
-If everything was done right, travis will be notified of your commit, clone your repo, install zuul, run zuul, and finally tell you if your tests passed or failed!
+Make sure to `git add .airtap.yml .travis.yml package.json`, commit and push your repo.
+If everything was done right, travis will be notified of your commit, clone your repo, install airtap, run airtap, and finally tell you if your tests passed or failed!

 ### Further instructions
 Check [this](./using-with-travis-matrix.md) document for an example set up using the matrix feature.